tallbl0nde/Aether/README.md

 Documentation can be found [here](https://tallbl0nde.github.io/Aether/)!

-A massive thanks to @eXhumer for preparing the documentation :)
+A massive thanks to [eXhumer](https://www,github.com/eXhumer/) for preparing the documentation :)

 ## Building
 You'll need the following packages installed through (dkp-)pacman in order for Aether to compile: